Male cannabis plant with green pollen sacs and slender leaves in early flowering stage.

 Purple male cannabis plant showing clustered preflowers and dark green serrated leaves.

-What are the first visual signs of a male vs. a female plant?
+What are the female early signs of male plant contamination?

 Featured Strains